Resume

 • Developed WhatsMyBrand, a framework for assessing an individual’s personal brand by analyzing connections and contents of their actions through public social networks and relating those actions to the actions of others in their network.

-• Managed research on interactions around software development with three different universities through an Open Collaborative Research grant
+• Managed research on collaboration in software development with three different universities through an Open Collaborative Research grant.

-• Mentored three Ph.D. level student interns on projects related to collaboration in software engineering
+• Mentored three Ph.D. students on projects related to collaboration in software engineering.

 • Designed and developed CVSMiner an open source tool to perform social network and technical analysis of software engineering ecosystems such as GNOME and Eclipse.